elfacht/craft-deploy/README.md

 ## Important

 This script is still beta.
-Please use it carefully and not on large and heavy prjects.
+Please use it carefully and not on large and heavy projects.
 Or do, whatever, your call.

 ## What does it do?